 Line of SightNot required.
 If the tag is in reading distance, no particular orientation is required.
 An RFID wristband can be read from any direction, even from the back of the tag.Required!
 Scanners need to see the barcode to have the ability to scan.
 The barcode must be oriented in a specific direction.
 Event organizers find this impractical.
 The barcode must stay perfectly clean to be read too.

 ResourceLow.
-RFID can be automated via a portal, or integrated gate, allowing patrons to tap their tag on entry to an event.High.
+RFID can be automated via a portal or integrated gate, allowing patrons to tap their tag on entry to an event.High.
 Almost always requires human interaction to ensure accurate scanning.

-Read/Write CapabilityRead, write, and even modify in real-time.
+Read/Write CapabilityRead, write, and even modify in real-time.Read only.

 DurabilityHigh.
-RFID antennas can be embedded in various, non-conductive materials for protection from water, heat and knocks.Low.
+RFID antennas can be embedded in various non-conductive materials for protection from water, heat, and knocks.Low.
 Barcodes become damaged in poor weather conditions.
 Bar codes need to be in perfect reading condition.

 SecurityHigh.
 RFID is difficult to copy.
 Tags and the database they access can be encrypted and protected by a password.
-This is a reason why RFID wristbands are being used in place of paper tickets at concerts and festivals.Low.
-Easy to reproduce, copy and counterfeit.
+Low.
+Easy to reproduce, copy, and counterfeit.

 Barcode concert tickets can be easily faked - here's how to check if they're genuine.